-If the credit card still has a balance, it's a good idea to pay off the balance before closing the credit score.
+If the credit card still has a balance, it's a good idea to pay off the balance before closing the account.
 Once you contact the credit card issuer, make sure they have your correct billing address on file and have a credit card statement mailed to you so you can verify the amount and pay off the balance.
-You can opt to pay the balance over time or all at once, if you can afford to.
+You can opt to pay the balance over time or all at once if you can afford to.

 Usually, your credit report contains the contact number for the company listing the account.